tobby2002/movie-recommender/readme.txt

   - nltk

 Run the projecy on local:
- - clone the project: by downloading or git command: git clone https://github.com/diem-ai/movie-recommender.git
+ - Clone the project: by downloading or git command: git clone https://github.com/diem-ai/movie-recommender.git
- - install libraries in Requirements and Dependencies
+ - Install libraries in Requirements and Dependencies
+ - Comment the colab set and change the file path

  Credtis:
  Datasets are downloaded on Kaggle.com